 From the menu: The balance is hop-forward, with a clean fermentation profile, dryish finish and clean, supporting malt, allowing a creative range of hop character to shine through.
 Hop aroma is intense, featuring main characteristics of the New World hops, such as citrus, tropical fruit, and berries.

 Citrus, pine, resin, malt giving the idea of honey.
 Pours golden-amber with a large head.
 In taste dry, intensely hoppy, citrusy.
 A typical IPA.
 Overall 7/10.

 La Rapsodia.
 5%.
 Pilsner.

-From the menu: The malt flavors are complex for a Pilsner-type beer, and the bitterness is strong but clean and without harshness, which gives a rounded impression that enhances drinkability.
+From the menu: The malt flavours are complex for a Pilsner-type beer, and the bitterness is strong but clean and without harshness, which gives a rounded impression that enhances drinkability.

-Golden yellow colored beer with a white head aroma malts citrus fruits spicy and hops flavor malts citrus.
-Very easy to drink. overall 6/10.
+Golden yellow coloured beer with a white head aroma malts citrus fruits spicy and hops flavour malts citrus.
+Very easy to drink.
+Overall 6/10.

 1984.
 4.8%.
 Oatmeal Stout.

 From the menu: A very dark, full-bodied stout, that has an unreal smoothness from the addition of oats to the mash.
 Roasted malt character is caramel and chocolate like, smooth and not bitter with a medium-dry finish.
 Coee-like roasted barley and malt aromas are prominent.

 I’m absolutely not a stout fan.
 Very dark with a big thick head. with a strong malty taste.

 During my 48 Hour stay in Yerevan (click here to read what to there for 48 Hours) I did end up trying 12 out of the 18 locally made craft beers.
 Not too bad!
 I really liked Dargett Craft Beer Brewery, and I even had two great meals there.